Information For Authors

-Please note: Only peer-reviewed books are indexed in the Directory of Open Acccess Books
+Please note: Only peer-reviewed books are indexed in the Directory of Open Access Books

 Step 5: Book production

 Book copy and language editing: For quality assurance, we would like to have your book copyedited.
 We offer copyediting services via an external partnership but you can choose your own services.
-Authors will have to cover the costs of this service.
+The authors will have to cover the costs of this service.

 Please contact firstname.lastname@example.org if you require additional information.

-Your book will be assigned a DOI and ISBN.
+Your book will be assigned a DOI.
 You also have the possibility to assign a DOI to every chapter of your book.